KP1709/CactusJuiceWebsite/README.md

 ## ➕ Potential Features to Add
 - Connect to a mock database to demonstrate inventory
 - Integrate spline viewer to display the 3D model to add interactivity
-- Increase quantity buttons (+ / -) when in mobile/tablet view
+- Increase quantity buttons size (+ / -) when in mobile/tablet view